Top 15 Automated API Testing Tools 2025

 13. Taurus (Performance testing automation wrapper for JMeter, Gatling, Locust, etc.)

-Taurus is a free and open-source test automation framework designed to simplify performance and API testing by abstracting away the complexity of traditional tools like JMeter, Gatling, and Locust.
+Taurus is an open-source test automation framework that simplifies performance and API testing by abstracting complex tools like JMeter, Gatling, and Locust.

 Feature highlights:

-• Supports JMeter, Gatling, Locust, The Grinder, and Selenium, allowing you to run those tools using a unified interface
+- Supports JMeter, Gatling, Locust, The Grinder, and Selenium

-• Supports functional and performance testing of APIs, web UIs, and services
+- Supports functional and performance testing of APIs, UIs, and services

 Pricing: Free